 To provide additional support to students beyond the teacher and classroom, Mentors (scientists, engineers, educators) are available via email to give advice on the scientific method and engineering principles in order to improve the students existing project and to ensure procedures are scientifically sound.

-The Student Advisory Board offers a series of workshops, held at the San Diego County Office of Education, which provide peer support and information to help students design and develop their projects and ultimately prepare for judging.
+The Student Leadership Board offers a series of workshops, held on line and at the San Diego County Office of Education, which provide peer support and information to help students design and develop their projects and ultimately prepare for judging.
 On average, approximately 150 students take advantage of these workshops each year.

 At the GSDSEF, 400+ judges from the science, engineering, and education communities evaluate projects and interview students to determine place awards.
 Additionally, sixty professional societies and organizations provide more than 150 special awards and scholarships totaling over $50,000.

-The best of the 1st place projects are recommended to the California State Science Fair (CSSF) and the top eight projects (Sweepstakes Awardees) compete at the International Science and Engineering Fair (ISEF).
-The top Junior Division projects are recommended for the Broadcom Masters competition.
+The best of the 1st place projects are recommended to the California Science and Engineering Fair (CSEF) and the top six projects (Grand Award Winners) compete at the International Science and Engineering Fair (ISEF).
+The top Junior Division projects are recommended for the Middle School STEM Research competition.